drduh/YubiKey-Guide/README.md

   # Note that ForwardAgent is not wanted here!
 ```

-You should change the path according to `gpgconf --list-dirs agent-ssh-socket` on *remote* and *third*.
+The path must be set according to `gpgconf --list-dirs agent-ssh-socket` on *remote* and *third* hosts.

 ## GitHub